 Children affected by parental offending workshops

-It is estimated that there are 200,000 children a year that experience the imprisonment of a parent and 10,000 visits every week made to our public prisons by children and young people.
+It is estimated that more than 310,000 children a year that experience the imprisonment of a parent and 10,000 visits every week made to our public prisons by children and young people.
 Research increasingly shows the impact that parental imprisonment can have on these children-poorer outcomes, stigma, isolation, poor education attainment, health and financial difficulties.

 We deliver 3 different workshops for professionals:

 Hidden Sentence: a full-day, prison-based workshop on the impact of parental offending on children and families.
 The workshop includes a walk-through of the prison visiting process.